Key Points

-SUVs are the vehicles of choice for Kiwi drivers.
+SUVs are the vehicles of choice for Kiwi drivers, comprising 81% of all new passenger car sales in NZ last year.
 The only non-SUV to perennially top the car best-seller list is the Suzuki Swift, and even the old faithful Corolla is being outsold by the Corolla Cross.

-So far this year, sales of Mitsubishi’s Outlander and ASX have been strong and, with the passing of the EV subsidies, SUVs such as the Tesla Model Y and BYD ATTO 3 have disappeared from the Top 10 altogether.
+Last year, sales of Mitsubishi's Outlander and ASX were strong and, with the passing of the EV subsidies, SUVs such as the Tesla Model Y and BYD ATTO 3 disappeared from the Top 10 altogether.

-But overall, the Toyota RAV 4 remains the country’s No.1 choice of SUV, outselling its nearest competitor, the Mitsubishi ASX, by over two to one:
+But overall, the Toyota RAV4 remained the country's No.1 choice of SUV, outselling its nearest competitor, the Mitsubishi ASX, by nearly three to one.

 What type of SUVs are there?